juliamrch/fahrenheit-to-celsius-converter/README.md

 # Unofficial Sean Paul's temperature converter

-This simple program converts temperatures between Fahrenheit and Celsius as it ouputs "Temperature" lyrics by Sean Paul.
+This simple program converts temperatures between Fahrenheit and Celsius and _vice versa_ as it ouputs "Temperature" lyrics by Sean Paul.

 ## Origins